How to Nominate a Leader to the Hall of Fame

 What is Required?

 - Nominators must submit a comprehensive nomination packet including a thoroughly completed nomination form and three letters of support.
 If more than three letters are received, only the first three will be used.
 Electronic submission of the form and the support letters is preferred.
 Letters of support may be emailed to Kathy Smiddy at firstname.lastname@example.org or mailed to her at APH, Hall of Fame, 1839 Frankfort Avenue, Louisville, KY 40206 or faxed to 502/899-2334.
+In case of a possible submission error, please copy your nomination information prior to electronically submitting.

 Where and when is Hall induction?